Sedwards8900/hospitals_and_roads_dataset_project/README.md

 1. Create folder in your vscode or software that has connection to github setup for your account

-2. Initiate a git repository by entering the following on terminal:

-    # git init

 3. Git clone the contents of the repository:

     # git clone git@github.com:Sedwards8900/hospitals_and_roads_dataset_project.git